Chapter 2. The Chemical Level of Organization

 Interactive Link Questions

-Visit this website to learn about hydrogen bonds.
+Visit the Center for the Advancement of Faculty Excellence (CAFE)’s website [New Tab] to learn about hydrogen bonds.
 In order for a substance to interact with water, what property must that substance have?

 Review Questions